-The faculty and staff of UIC’s Asian American Resource and Cultural Center and Asian American Studies, and now Global Asian Studies applied for these competitive federal grants and were successfully awarded three AANAPISI grants to enhance the capacity of UIC to serve AA and PI students.
+The faculty and staff of UIC’s Asian American Resource and Cultural Center and Asian American Studies, and now Global Asian Studies applied for these competitive federal grants and were successfully awarded four AANAPISI grants to enhance the capacity of UIC to serve AA and PI students.

 Notable facts about the UIC AANAPISI Initiative:

 - In 2010, UIC became the first funded AANAPISI in the Midwest with the first grant.

 - Becoming an AANAPISI in 2010 designated UIC as a Minority Serving Institution before it also became a Hispanic Serving Institution (HSI) in 2016.

 - The UIC AANAPISI Initiative is made up of four grants totalling $7.1 million:

 - 2015-2021: Part A Grant, $1.5 million

 - UIC is one of 28 currently funded institutions in 2021 and one of 38 institutions who have received an AANAPISI grant since 2008.

 - There are 166 AANAPISI-eligible institutions of which UIC is one.
 To be eligible, a campus undergraduate enrollment must be over 10% AAPI students and over 50% of all undergraduates at an institution must receive federal financial aid, such as the Pell Grant.